run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/configuration/configure-field-service-application.md

 *Unit*

-1. Access the functionality through the main menu General Registration \> Personnel Management \> Unit:
+1. Access the functionality through the main menu General Registration \> Personnel Management \> Unit;

-2. Search for the unit in the tab Search Unit and select the choose:
+2. Search for the unit in the tab Search Unit and select the choose;

-3. In the tab Unit Registration with the unit already chosen, click on "Get Coordinates"
+3. In the tab Unit Registration with the unit already chosen, click on "Get Coordinates";

 4. Click on "Save".